soulmachines/sm-web-component/rebuild/README.md

 (Tailwind)[https://tailwindcss.com/] is setup and used to style the web components.

+It compiles multiple css files for each entry point.
+This is so that someone can use the `sm-video` component, without inherting the `sm-widget` styles.

+### Local development

 Setup your (editor)[https://tailwindcss.com/docs/editor-setup] with the Tailwind extension for autocompletion.
 For VSCode the extension is called Tailwind CSS IntelliSensePreview.

 ## Generating Components